dikshantks/foodapp-online/README.md

-# tmp_online
+# Foodapp_online

-A new Flutter project.
+a clone of haldiram restraunt management/food orderring webpage as an app.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: